 After hearing all this, I offered to help.
 I said they could move across the country and stay with me, and I’d help them get back on their feet.

-One time they broke the shower head and came into my room shaking in fear, crying, and aplogising.
-I told them it was no big deal and I’d get a new one the following day.
+One time they broke the showerhead and came into my room shaking in fear, crying, and apologising.
+I told them it was no big deal, and that I’d get a new one the following day.
 Then I did my best to comfort them, telling them over and over again that this wasn’t something worth getting angry or upset about, and that it was all ok.

 They weren’t addicted, per se, they just needed to be wasted to cope, switching from heroin to alcohol.
 The reason why I say that they weren’t addicted, per se, was because they were self-medicating, seeking intoxication of any substance to avoid dealing with their trauma.
 But it didn’t matter what the substance was, just its availability.
 Basically, they were addicted to being intoxicated, rather than to a specific substance.